 People who say the Health Savings Plan is the best thing ever and is available to everyone really need to stop being so insensitive.
 There are real people out there who do not qualify, whether by choice or by circumstance.

 In order to qualify for an HSA, you must be covered by a High Deductible Health Plan (HDHP).
-An HDHP generally costs less than what traditional healthcare coverage costs, so the money that you save on insurance, can therefore, be put into the Health Savings Account.
+An HDHP generally costs less than what traditional healthcare coverage costs.
+Therefore, the money that you save on insurance, can therefore, be put into the Health Savings Account.

 If you happen to have a rockstar Gold or Platinum healthcare plan with a lower deductible or no deductible, you are not eligible.